Cyber Monday 2019: The best TV deals you can get now

 Originally published last month.
 Regularly updated with new deals.

-Discuss: The best TV deals for Cyber Monday 2019 (Updated): Big discounts on Sony, LG, Samsung and more
+Discuss: Best TV deals for Cyber Monday 2019 (Updated): Save up to $400 on TCL, Vizio, LG, Samsung and Sony

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.